umautobots/voc-predictions-to-kitti/README.md

 style, which is handy if you wish to run KITTI's evaluation function ([e.g](https://github.com/umautobots/nn-dockerfiles/tree/master/kitti-evaluate)).

+See [our instructions for reproducing training and evaluation for Driving in the Matrix](https://github.com/umautobots/driving-in-the-matrix) for our use case of this script.

 It is assumed the network has been evaluated on KITTI in VOC format ([e.g](https://github.com/umautobots/nn-dockerfiles/tree/master/mxnet-rcnn)) so there should be 7481 images named like 000000.jpg.